 A researcher involved in a biodiversity survey campaign assessing the distribution of selected alien species.
 The deploymentReason describes the fact that this individual was involved in this campaign for the reason of identifying alien species.

-A sensor is mounted on a building to monitor seismic activities
+A sensor is mounted on a building to monitor seismic activities.

 A new sensor type is rolled out within a regional or thematic network due to new legal reporting requirements.